About the family law and health research group

 Who we are

-A research team at University College London specialising in understanding the links between family court and health and wellbeing using anonymised population-level data to inform policy and practice.
+A research team at University College London specialising in understanding the links between family court and health to inform policy and practice.

 What we do